xyfir/ptorx/docs/help.md

 # Domains

-A domain on Ptorx is a normal domain name that can be used to create proxy emails.
+A domain on Ptorx is a normal domain name that can be used to create alias emails.
 All Ptorx users get access to the `ptorx.com` domain.
 Optionally, you can add your own domain to Ptorx, or request access to a domain added by another Ptorx user.

 Using your own domain, or those used by few other users, can help circumvent blacklists.

 ## Adding Your Domain to Ptorx

-You can add your own domains to Ptorx, and use them to create proxy emails just like you would with a normal `@ptorx.com` proxy email.
+You can add your own domains to Ptorx, and use them to create aliases just like you would with a normal `@ptorx.com` alias.
 This is available at no extra cost and you can add as many domains as you like!

 After initiating the process of adding your domain to Ptorx, you must verify that you own the domain, so don't bother trying to add a domain you don't own.
 You will verify ownership by setting a few DNS records: